HyunCafe/my-javascript-notes/topics/jsDOMandMath.md

 ```

 #### Math round
-rounds a number to the nearest integer.
+rounds a number to the nearest integer. (if 2.1 rounds to 2, if 2.9 rounds to 3)
 ```javascript
 let x = 4.6;
 let roundedX = Math.round(x); // 5